medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

 echo $KEYCLOAK_ADMIN_PASSWORD
 ```

 * Create a service and deployment for KeyCloak.
-Check https://quay.io/repository/keycloak/keycloak?tab=tags to see what is the latest image version.
+Check https://quay.io/repository/keycloak/keycloak?tab=tags to see
+what is the latest image version.

+See https://stackoverflow.com/questions/61819264/how-to-deploy-keycloak-on-kubernetes-with-custom-configuration for ideas about specifying a REALM in the `env` section and using a volume mount.

 ```bash
 kubectl apply -f - <<EOF